FIRST YEAR QUESTIONS

 Q: During the second year of the program, what will I study in each class?

-A: During the second year, you will take several design courses where you will apply your learnings to interior design scenarios.
-One studio class will focus on residential design, one on corporate design, and one on retail design (ADHM 251, 253, 254).
-Additionally you will take a class that introduces you to design theory and process for analyzing interior environments, documenting the needs of users (called programming) and space planning (ADHM 250).
+A: During the second year, you will take several design courses where you will apply what you have learned to interior design scenarios.
+One studio class will focus on residential design (ADHM 251).
+Additionally, this class introduces you to design theory and process for analyzing interior environments, documenting the needs of users (called programming) and space planning.
+You will also complete studios focused on corporate and retail design (ADHM 253, 254).
 Another class is an introduction to basic principles of lighting design and interior systems in residential applications (ADHM 264).
-During the spring semester, you will take a CAD class (Computer aided design) where you will learn to do computer drafting (ADHM 365).
+During the fall semester, you will take a CAD class (Computer aided design) where you will learn to do computer drafting (ADHM 365).
+During the spring semester, you will take a materials class (ADHM 368) that will introduce you to different types of finishes and materials available in the interior design market.
+This class includes visits to job sites and in class presentations from product sales representatives.